 You can find lists of the top-end restaurants anywhere, but it is the little gems in this middle category that are so elusive, with moderate prices but excellent value.
 The following restaurants in Vieux Nice offer a level of quality far exceeding their price range.
-Click on their link to get to their websites and see the map below for how to find them.
+Many don’t have websites so see the map below for how to find them.

 Le Bistro du Fromager is an ‘only-in-France’ experience, with its eclectic cheese-inspired cuisine served in a wine cellar, and blink-and-you’ll-miss-it entry… it’s one of my personal favorites.
 I avoided this restaurant for years, thinking it was just cheese, but au contraire: it is cheese inspired, meaning that each dish (fois gras, pasta, salmon…) is prepared in a creative way with a fabulous French cheese.
-My favorites include the camembert surprise, the tartiflette, and the Pasta Gregoire (tell him you want to watch the preparation – it’s flamed in a giant hollowed out wheel of Parmesan in the middle of the restaurant).
-The changeable chalkboard menu is only in French, but Gregoire is pretty good at translating.
+My favorites include the camembert surprise, the tartiflette, and the Pasta Gregoire (tell him you want to watch the preparation – flamed in a giant hollowed out wheel of Parmesan in the middle of the restaurant).
 Open only for dinner, reservations a must: 04 93 13 07 83 – tell him Best of Nice Blog sent you.

-Bistrot d’Antoine on rue de la Prefecture is known for its 5-star food at 2-star prices.
-The menu features country-French dishes that you don’t see every day, like sardines, veal with tuna sauce (a classic Italian dish) or my favorite, beef tongue with horseradish sauce… feel free to be adventurous here because it is all so delicious that you can’t go wrong.
-Even a simple salad caprese is a revelation here, last time I ordered it was made with 10 different varieties of tomatoes.
-Chalkboard menu only in French, no website, reservations a must: 04 93 85 29 57.
+The first was the foody mainstay and still wildly popular Bistrot d’Antoine, which features high-level renditions of country-French classics.
+Feel free to be adventurous here because it is all so delicious that you can’t go wrong.
+Even a simple salad caprese is a revelation here, made with 10 different varieties of tomatoes.
+Reservations a must: 27 rue de la Prefecture, 04 93 85 29 57.

 La P’tite Cocotte Tucked up a tiny side street, they are well worth the effort to find: three delicious courses for just 16€ at lunch and 25€ at dinner from their weekly changing menu that depends entirely on what’s in season and on Chef Cedric’s whim.
 Closed Tuesdays and Wednesdays, this is another of my favorites that stays open on Sundays and Mondays.
 10 rue Saint-Augustin, 04 97 08 48 61.